simonesilvestroni/m2m-website/_posts/2017-05-15-callum-gardner-debut-single.md

 Arlen Millwall
 : Drums

-## Production
+### Production

-- Written by Callum Gardner
+Written by Callum Gardner.
-- Recorded at SAE (London) and the Garden Room Studio (Cambridge)
+Recorded at SAE (London) and the Garden Room Studio (Cambridge).
-- Produced, mixed and mastered by Simone Silvestroni
+Produced, mixed and mastered by Simone Silvestroni.

-Released: May 2017
+---

+{: .small }
+&copy; 2017 Callum Gardner